tomwalder/php-gds/README.md

 ### Composer, Dependencies ###

-To install using composer, use this require line
+To install using composer, use this require line (for production)

-`"tomwalder/php-gds": "dev-master"`
+`"tomwalder/php-gds": "v1.2.0"`

-I use the Google php api client for low-level access to Datastore services, so that will get pulled in to your project too.
-Since the Google php api client development version is used, you also need to add

-`"minimum-stability": "dev"` to your composer file.

 ### Running the examples ###